 - Fox Bet

 Fox Bet is a bit of a new kid on the block for PA sports betting.
 They launched their sportsbook package back in September 2019, so they have literally only been going for around 6 months.
 They have a very respectable range of sports on their platform including NBA leagues, NFL, and NHL, and they have even developed a mobile app for iOS and Android.
-As you can see above, these guys are quite friendly towards new players too, since they give out $20 completely free just for signing up.
+As you can see above, these guys are quite friendly towards new players too, since they give out a $20 bonus just for signing up.